 In 1972, when he was still a student at McGill University, Robert Lantos co-founded the company that grew into Alliance Communications Corporation, which for 25 years was Canada’s largest film and television production / distribution company and a leading specialty broadcaster.
 He was Alliance’s Chairman and CEO and took the company public in 1993, selling his controlling interest in 1998.

 Robert Lantos is the owner of Serendipity Point Films.
 He is a distinguished producer who has made some 40 feature films as well as numerous made-for-television dramas.
 Four of his films – The Sweet Hereafter, Being Julia, Eastern Promises and Barney’s Version – have received Academy Award Nominations, while Sunshine and Eastern Promises were nominated for the Golden Globe for Best Picture and Being Julia and Barney’s Version each won Golden Globes for Best Actress and Best Actor.
 Eight of his productions have been in the Official Cannes Selection, where The Sweet Hereafter won the Grand Prix and the International Critics Prize, Crash won a Special Jury Prize and Adoration won the Ecumenical Prize.
 His films have represented Canada in official competition at most film festivals. eXistenZ won the Silver Bear in Berlin and Barney’s Version won the Leoncino D’Oro in Venice and the Audience Award at the San Sebastian Film Festival.
-His most recent film, Remember, won the Audience Award in Venice, and was nominated for four Canada Screen Awards, including Best Picture.
-He is currently in post production on Through Black Spruce, adapted from the Giller Prize winning novel by Joseph Boyden, starring Tanaya Beatty, Brandon Oakes and Kiowa Gordon.
+His most recent film is Through Black Spruce, starring Tanaya Beatty and Brandon Oakes, directed by Don McKellar, adapted from the Giller Prize winning novel, it will be released in theatres in March 2019.
+His previous film was Remember starring Oscar Winners Christopher Plummer and Martin Landau and directed by Atom Egoyan.
+He has just completed principal photography on The Song of Names, starring Oscar Nominees Tim Roth and Clive Owen, directed by François Girard from a screenplay by Oscar Nominee Jeffrey Caine and original score by Oscar Winner Howard Shore.

 Mr. Lantos has won the Canadian Screen Award for Best Picture with Black Robe, The Sweet Hereafter, Sunshine and Ararat while Black Robe, Johnny Mnemonic and Crash all won the Golden Reel Award for top grossing Canadian film.